The Solaire | 20 River Terrace – Battery Park, Manhattan

-We wanted to give you an initial breakdown of the ground lease and PILOT (tax) implications with this project.
+We wanted to give you an initial breakdown of this project’s ground lease and PILOT (tax) implications.

 Sitting between West Street and the Hudson River at the southern tip of Manhattan, Battery Park remains a residential community only a short distance from the Financial District.
 Construction began in 1980, and any residents in the area today would agree it was a success.

-Battery Park City has a decidedly different pace and vibe from other parts of Manhattan.
+Battery Park City has a different pace and vibe from other parts of Manhattan.
 Landscaped squares and paths separate residential buildings, while a riverside promenade runs along the neighborhood’s western edge.
-Something made even more appealing by the sunset views over and cool breezes off of the Hudson.
+Something made even more appealing by the sunset views over and cooled breezes off of the Hudson.

-On sunny summer weekends, there is an almost festive air to the neighborhood.
-It feels like the entire city is rejoicing in a stroll along the promenade.
+On sunny summer weekends, the neighborhood has an almost festive air.
+The entire city is rejoicing in a stroll along the promenade.
 And thanks to continuing retail and restaurant developments nearby, Battery Park City’s popularity only continues to grow.

-Every building in Battery Park City is sitting on land owned by an arm of the State of NY.
+Every building in Battery Park City sits on land owned by an arm of the State of NY.
 This arm (the Battery Park City Authority

-) “rents” this land to each condo or coop located there.
+) “rents” this land to each condo or coop.

 The leases all expire in 2069

-However, different buildings have different terms regarding the “rent” escalations, which are usually a buyer’s initial concern.
+However, different buildings have different terms regarding the “rent” escalations, usually a buyer’s initial concern.

 While land lease buildings (the words “ground lease” and “land lease” are used interchangeably) have rent payments, not land lease buildings, have mortgages on the land upon with they sit, so those buildings still have payments to make.